SkoolNotes/Taproot/2020ENG201/KBENG201GradedDiscussionPrep.md

 * Provide transition: there are unseen dark properties of his environment that he does not see; why?
 * **Some analysis** It does not really seem to darken Marlow  — why is he not affected?
 Oh!
 Right!
 Because...
 MARLOW IS A BLOODY RACIST!
 	* Undereacts to black people dying next to him
 	* Compared to to like...
-Kurtz dying, or his Helmsmen dying
+Kurtz dying, or his Helmsmen dying — lots of ceremony and discussion
 * Marlow bloody racist => doesn’t see some darkness

 **CONFLIGHT!**